txtatech/stable-profusion/README.md

 Stable-Profusion is a web view application written in Rust.
 It allows you to create a simple web view window and interact with web content using JavaScript.

-It is designed to work with: https://github.com/AUTOMATIC1111/stable-diffusion-webui
+It is designed to work with [https://github.com/AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 ### Prerequisites: